 “It is unclear whether Craig, Dave, and/or both created Bitcoin.
 For reasons not yet completely clear, they chose to keep their involvement in Bitcoin hidden from most of their family and friends,” says Kleiman’s estate.

 “It is undeniable, however, that Craig and Dave were involved in Bitcoin from its inception and that they both accumulated a vast wealth of Bitcoins from 2009 through 2013.

-“The electronic signatures that appear on the [Bitcoin] documents are substantially different than known examples of Dave’s electronic and written signatures.
+“The electronic signatures appearing on the [Bitcoin] documents are substantially different from the known examples of Dave’s electronic and written signatures.
 This signature appears to be a near identical copy of a computer-generated font called Otto.”

 Related Articles, Guides and Insights

 Below is a list of some related articles, guides and insights you may find interesting.

 We love to get feedback from our readers.
 So, after reading this article, send us a message on this site or our social media.